cloud-gov/cg-site/content/overview/overview/using-cloudgov-paas.md

 menu:
   overview:
     parent: overview
-title: How to use it
+title: Using the cloud.gov platform
 weight: 20
 aliases:
   - /docs/intro/overview/using-cloudgov-paas
   - /intro/overview/using-cloudgov-paas
 ---

-## Using the cloud.gov PaaS as self-service
+[There are a few ways to get started using cloud.gov.]({{< relref "overview/pricing/how-to-purchase.md" >}}) Once you have an interagency agreement (IAA) in place with 18F, the cloud.gov team will create an organization for each individual team or system upon agency request, and designate someone from your team as an Organization Manager.
+After that, everything is self-service, with support as needed from the cloud.gov team.

-To make cloud.gov available for your team, [have your agency work with 18F to set up an interagency agreement]({{< relref "overview/pricing/how-to-purchase.md" >}}), which will be used for for billing.
-18F will create an organization for each individual team or system upon agency request, and designate someone from your team as an Organization Manager.
-After that, the rest of your team's work is self-service and requires no further interaction with 18F.
+cloud.gov gives your team a range of powerful capabilities.

 - You can instantly set up environments ("spaces") as needed for your team (for example: blue-green production spaces, testing, development).
 - You can manage access for individual team members at either the organization or space level.